 SSTATE_DIR which will be used for the shared state cache, avoiding

-rebuilding packages when not necessary (I'm not totaly sure when this isn't
+rebuilding packages when not necessary (I'm not totally sure when this isn't

 ./bitbake/bin/bitbake-setup init --non-interactive \